20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 No 15.
 Musée des Arts Forains

-There are more museums in Paris than you can shake a stick at but this is one of my favourites.
+There are more museums in Paris than you can shake a stick at, but this is one of my favorites.

-Located in the Bercy neighbourhood of Paris, it’s a fairground museum that transports you into the whimsical world of vintage fairgrounds, carousels, and amusement rides from the 19th and early 20th centuries.
+Located in the Bercy neighborhood of Paris, it’s a fairground museum that transports you into the whimsical world of vintage fairgrounds, carousels, and amusement rides from the 19th and early 20th centuries.

 Founded by Jean-Paul Favand, an antiques dealer and collector, the museum opened to the public in 1996 and is housed within the former Bercy wine warehouses.